-The COVID-19 pandemic and ongoing geopolitical events (such as the Russia/Ukraine crisis) has been a significant influence on global markets and has had an economic impact on certain companies held within the Company's portfolio.
-The Board and the Investment Advisor closely monitors the latest developments relating to COVID-19 and ongoing geopolitical events, and the impacts they have on the Company's portfolio.
+The ongoing geopolitical events (such as the Russia/Ukraine crisis) has been a significant influence on global markets and has had an economic impact on certain companies held within the Company's portfolio.
+The Board and the Investment Advisor closely monitors the latest developments relating to the ongoing geopolitical events, and the impacts they have on the Company's portfolio.

 Accordingly, the Board has adopted a basis other than that of going concern in the preparation of these financial statements.
-The Directors estimate that the wind-down costs will be approximately \$2,240,000 for which a provision has been recorded however no present obligation exists and therefore is not in accordance with IAS 37 however its in-line with the adopting a non-going concern basis of preparation.
+The Directors estimate that the remaining wind-down costs will be approximately US\$1,864,984 (30 June 2023: \$2,240,000) for which a provision has been recorded however no present obligation exists and therefore is not in accordance with IAS 37, which is considered to be in line with best practise when adopting a non-going concern basis of preparation.
+See note 11 for further details on the reconciliation of the wind down provision.
 The Board believes that the Company has sufficient funds available to meet its wind-down costs and day-to-day running costs for the next 14 months from the date of approving these Financial Statements.
 The Directors consider that the net realisable amount of other assets and liabilities approximate to their fair value and no adjustment is required to their net realisable value under the non-going concern basis of accounting.